amirhosseinhjz/diagon_alley/readme.md

 Delete "composer.lock" and run `composer update` if you pull the main project to make a new "composer.lock" for all dependencies.

-cron jobs:
+Cron jobs:
+1. Make migration
+2. Add new commands: bin/console cron:create

-- Start using the bundle: nohup bin/console cron:start -b &
+3. Start using the bundle: nohup bin/console cron:start -b &
-- Add new command: bin/console cron:create
 - More details: https://github.com/Cron/Symfony-Bundle